 Solutions are available right now to help companies tackle the ever-evolving issue of methane leaks from their non-producing well sites.
-Enclosed vapor combustors can gather low-pressure vent gas and destruct it through high efficiency burners that provide continuous burning capabilities with low emissions, zero odors, and no visible flame.
-Our combustors are tailor-made for site specific applications and can be sized accordingly for a range of volumes and pressures.
+Enclosed vapour combustors can gather low-pressure vent gas and destruct it through high-efficiency burners that provide continuous burning capabilities with low emissions, zero odours, and no visible flame.
+Our combustors are tailor-made for site-specific applications and can be sized accordingly for a range of volumes and pressures.

 Proactively manage your organization’s emissions.

 Clear Rush Co. has a proven track record of helping operators find new ways to reduce their carbon footprint with our reliable and industry-ready products.
 We’re here to help your organization implement ways to proactively reduce your emissions, generate revenue, and most importantly, do the right thing for our environment.

 Connect with us today and find out how we can help.